Gentlemen's agreement: International relations

-Intense anti-Japanese sentiment developed on the West Coast.
-US President Theodore Roosevelt did not want to anger Japan by passing legislation to bar Japanese immigration to the United States, as had been done for Chinese immigration.
-Instead, there was an informal "Gentlemen's Agreement" (1907–8) between the United States and Japan, whereby Japan made sure there was very little or no movement to the US.
+After intense anti-Japanese sentiment developed on the West Coast, US President Theodore Roosevelt did not want to anger Japan by supporting legislation to bar Japanese immigration to the United States, as had been done for Chinese immigration.
+Instead, there was an informal "Gentlemen's Agreement" (1907–8) and a corresponding informal Ladies' Agreement between the United States and Japan, whereby Japan made sure there was very little or no movement to the US.
 The agreements were made by US Secretary of State Elihu Root and Japan's Foreign Minister, Tadasu Hayashi.
 The agreement banned emigration of Japanese laborers to the United States and rescinded the segregation order of the San Francisco School Board in California, which had humiliated and angered the Japanese.
-The agreement did not apply to the Territory of Hawaii, which was treated at the time as separate and distinct from the US.
+The agreement did not apply to the Territory of Hawaii.
 The agreements remained effective until 1924, when Congress forbade all immigration from Japan.
 Similar anti-Japanese sentiment in Canada at the same time led to the Hayashi-Lemieux Agreement, also referred to as the "Gentlemen's Agreement of 1908", with substantially similar clauses and effects.